 - Share: It denotes part ownership in a company which is there as a financial asset and provides an equitable distribution of profit earned.

 - Bonds: When a company borrows funds from more than one investor, it is known as bonds.
 Bonds are traded on the share market and can be repaid through timely investment.

 - Mutual Funds: Mutual Funds allow individuals to invest indirectly in the share market,

 - Derivatives: Derivatives are financial instruments that allow individuals to trade at prices fixed by them.

 Companies raise shares by selling parts of their company to the share market.
-These shares can be then bought by individuals thus giving them partnership in the company be it as little as 0.1%.
+These shares can be then bought by individuals thus giving them a partnership in the company is it as little as 0.1%.
 In ‘equity financing’ companies mostly generate money by selling part ownership of it in the form of shares to the investors.
-Through this process, the investors decrease the ownership percentage of promoters and previous shareholders in the company and hence Investors buying shares become the part owners of the business/company.
+Through this process, the investors decrease the ownership percentage of promoters and previous shareholders in the company and hence Investors buying shares become part owners of the business/company.

 Must Read: Scope of Financial Management